wolfy-42/simu-symphony/README.md

 - Automated regression executing all test-cases named with a with "tc_" prefix
 - Regression history accumulation
 - Multithreaded regression runs for complex simulation environments, executing many test-cases in parallel, requiring one license per thread
+- send an email when regression is completed

 # ToDo List
 - HDL support for VHDL (almost complete), UVM, HLS